nrwl/nx/docs/blog/2024-09-25-evolving-nx.md

 > If you want to get into the technical details, we wrote a separate blog post diving deeper into the technical details: [Introducing Nx Powerpack](/blog/introducing-nx-powerpack).

-Everything in Powerpack is new functionality, not previously free features that we’re now putting behind a paywall.
+Powerpack is mostly new functionality.
 However, this change coincides with some Nx improvements that will eventually interfere with users who were relying on our original filesystem-based implementation of local caching.
 We’ve completely rewritten Nx's local caching to be faster and more secure, partly by using a local database instead of checking the filesystem for artifact metadata.
 With this rewrite, any custom remote caches that rely on metadata reflected in the filesystem will not work as of Nx 21.
 This is why we decided to build an API into Powerpack to be able to connect Nx’s cache to different clouds and data sources.
 Now with Powerpack, teams can use an officially-supported implementation of remote caching, without needing to use Nx Cloud.

 There’s a Steve Jobs quote that I think rings true with all of us at Nx: